MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-configure-external-id-web-app-firewall.md

 ## Enable WAF

 To enable WAF for protection, configure a WAF policy and associate it with Azure Front Door Premium.
-Microsoft optimizes Azure Front Door premium for security.
-Azure manages rule sets to protect against common vulnerabilities including cross-site scripting and Java exploits.
-The WAF provides rule sets that help protect against malicious bot activity and provide layer 7 DDoS protection for your application.
+Microsoft optimizes Azure Front Door premium for security and manages the rule sets provided by the WAF to protect against common vulnerabilities including cross-site scripting and Java exploits.
+Additionally, Azure WAF provides rule sets that help protect against malicious bot activity and provide layer 7 DDoS protection for your application.

 ## Create WAF policy